-You can recycle glass table tops.
-They have a melting point that is higher than normal container glass due to chemicals that are added to increase their durability.
-This means that they aren’t accepted at all recycling centers, so check before you try to drop them off.
+You can recycle glass tabletops.
+They have a melting point higher than average container glass due to chemicals added to increase their durability.
+This means they aren’t accepted at all recycling centers, so check before you try to drop them off.

-Since glass table tops have been treated with chemicals to make them more durable, their chemical composition and hence the melting point differs from container glass.
+Since glass table tops have been treated with chemicals to make them more durable, their chemical composition and melting point differ from container glass.
 They are not accepted in regular container glass recycling facilities.

 There are separate recycling facilities where they are taken for recycling.
-Remember, since the policy for recycling glass table tops and large glass items varies from place to place, it is best you get in touch with your municipality to know if they will accept them.
+Remember, since the policy for recycling glass table tops and large glass items varies from place to place, you should contact your municipality to know if they will accept them.

-Here are some steps that you can follow to ensure that the glass table top that you don’t have any use for is recycled and put to good use again.
+Here are some steps you can follow to ensure that the glass table top you don’t have any use for is recycled and used again.

 Step 1: Check With Your Local Recycling Center

-After you’ve considered recycling your glass table top, you will want to know if your municipality will accept it.
-You will have to get in touch with them to know if they will take in your table top.
-Since the recycling conditions and facilities are different for a large treated glass like a glass tabletop, you might also come to know that your municipality does not accept such glass.
+After considering recycling your glass table top, you will want to know if your municipality will accept it.
+You must contact them to see if they will take in your tabletop.
+Since the recycling conditions and facilities differ for a large treated glass like a glass tabletop, you might also know that your municipality does not accept such glass.

 There is also the likely situation that your municipality accepts such glass but has some restrictions on the dimensions of the glass.
-If the table top does not meet the dimensions, you will have to look for other options.
+If the table top does not meet the measurements, you must look for other options.

-If your municipality accepts the glass for recycling, they might ask you to bring it to the facility yourself because the regular trucks for recycling pickup might not be equipped to handle such nonstandard items.
-In all these cases you will get a clear understanding of whether your glass table top can be recycled and if yes, then how you can proceed with the recycling process.
+Suppose your municipality accepts glass for recycling.
+In that case, they might ask you to bring it to the facility yourself because the regular trucks for recycling pickup might not be equipped to handle such nonstandard items.
+In all these cases, you will clearly understand whether your glass table top can be recycled and how to proceed with the recycling process.

 Step 2: Check the Quality of the Glass

-Once you’ve got the okay from the local authorities that your glass is good to be recycled, you will have to be sure to check the quality of the glass on your glass table top.
-What you must be looking for is damages to the glass.
+Once you’ve got the okay from the local authorities that your glass is good to be recycled, you will have to check the quality of the glass on your glass table top.
+What you must be looking for is damage to the glass.

-If the glass is cracked or pitted, it might not be useful for recycling.
-Even if there are discolorations they might be turned down.
+If the glass is cracked or pitted, recycling might not be helpful.
+Even if there are discolorations, they might be turned down.

-So, make sure that your glass is not broken and that it does not have any discolorations.
-You can even ask about this on your call with the recycling facility where you can get a confirmation from them.
+So, ensure that your glass is not broken and has no discolorations.
+You can even ask about this on your call with the recycling facility, where you can get a confirmation from them.

 Step 3: Wrap the Glass

-Once you’ve ensured the intactness of the table top, you will have to wrap the glass carefully before it can be given to the recycling facility.
-To do this, if you still have the whole glass table top intact with the glass not removed, you might consider wrapping it completely without breaking the glass.
+Once you’ve ensured the intactness of the tabletop, you will have to wrap the glass carefully before it can be given to the recycling facility.
+To do this, if you still have the whole glass table top intact and the glass not removed, you might consider wrapping it entirely without breaking it.

-If the glass is removed from the table top, you can wrap it in cardboard and use bubble wrap on top to be sure that the glass does not break.
-You don’t want to either put yourself or the sanitation workers at risk by breaking the glass.
-Be extra careful when you are wrapping up the glass and be sure to wear gloves to ensure your protection.
+If the glass is removed from the tabletop, you can wrap it in cardboard and use bubble wrap on top to ensure it does not break.
+You don’t want to put yourself or the sanitation workers at risk by breaking the glass.
+Be extra careful when you are wrapping up the glass, and be sure to wear gloves to ensure your protection.

 Step 4: Drive to the Recycling Facility or Get a Pickup Option

-Based on the interaction you had with the municipal authorities, you might be either prompted to drive and drop the glass at a recycling facility or a pickup can happen.
-If you are asked to drive and drop the glass table top, you will have to make sure that the wrapping of the glass is strong enough to hold the glass for the duration of your travel to drop at the recycling facility.
+Based on your interaction with the municipal authorities, you might be prompted to drive and drop the glass at a recycling facility, or a pickup can happen.
+If you are asked to drive and drop off the glass table top, you must ensure that the glass wrapping is strong enough to hold the glass for the duration of your travel to drop it at the recycling facility.

-If you get the option for pickup of your glass table top, be sure to add a label on top of the cardboard box used for packing to mark the item inside as glass.
-A simple “Glass for disposal” will be sufficient and sanitation workers will be able to handle the box carefully knowing that the item inside is glass being sent for disposal.
+If you can pick up your glass table top, add a label on top of the cardboard box used for packing to mark the item inside as glass.
+A simple “Glass for disposal” will be sufficient, and sanitation workers can handle the box carefully, knowing that the item inside is glass being sent for disposal.

 You will have to place your labeled box near the curbside recycle container with the labeled side facing outward so that it is easy for the pickup workers to spot your box and load it into the truck to be taken away for recycling.

-The glass table tops that are sent for recycling are separately recycled due to their different chemical composition and melting point.
+The glass table tops sent for recycling are separately recycled due to their different chemical composition and melting point.
 They are crushed and melted in a furnace at very high temperatures.

-After the process of melting, they are blown into containers, drawn into flat sheets, manufactured into fiber optics, or spun into fiberglass.
-The advantage of using glass is that it is 100% recyclable and you can get new glass items made that can be used until they can be recycled again.
+After melting, they are blown into containers, drawn into flat sheets, manufactured into fiber optics, or spun into fiberglass.
+The advantage of using glass is that it is 100% recyclable, and you can get new glass items that can be used until they can be recycled.

 The usual places that recycle glass are the local recycling centers in the area where you live.
 Usually, you can find information about the centers by searching the web.

-Make sure they recycle glass table tops because a lot of small facilities do not have the ability to recycle items like glass table tops.
-If this is the case, you can get in touch with your municipality to know the alternative available to recycle your glass.
+Ensure they recycle glass table tops because many small facilities cannot recycle items like them.
+If so, you can contact your municipality to know the alternative to recycling your glass.

-You might also find a construction and demolition recycler who is near you who can process glass table tops, windows, mirrors, and other large glass materials.
-However, they only accept items in bulk so you will either have to be a contractor or someone who has ties with the recycler.
-If not, you will have to book a bulk pickup with your municipality’s solid waste pickups for windows, mirrors, and treated glass materials.
+You might also find a construction and demolition recycler who can process glass table tops, windows, mirrors, and other large glass materials.
+However, they only accept items in bulk, so you must be a contractor or someone with ties with the recycler.
+If not, you must book a bulk pickup with your municipality’s solid waste pickups for windows, mirrors, and treated glass materials.

-One of the best ways to ensure that the glass table top of yours is put to good use is to repurpose it.
-You might not need the round glass table top to be used as a table top but you can easily find other utilities for it.
+One of the best ways to ensure that your glass table top is put to good use is to repurpose it.
+You might not need the round glass table top to be used as a tabletop, but you can easily find other utilities.

-The whole concept of DIY gets more exciting with the various possibilities with a round glass table top.
-We will look at a few repurpose use cases for you to get an understanding of the ways you can make the glass top work for you.
+The concept of DIY gets more exciting with the various possibilities of a round glass table top.
+We will look at a few repurpose use cases to understand how to do the top glass work for you.

 Stained Glass Mosaic Wall Light

 Breathe a new lease of life into your old round glass top by making it a beautiful stained glass mosaic wall light.
-You will need a glass base, few adhesives, grout, and the tools that are needed to work with the glass base.
+You will need a glass base, a few adhesives, grout, and the tools needed to work with the glass base.

 Use glass cutters to make the cuts and pliers to break off the glass pieces.
-You may make straight and curved lines according to the design you’re looking to bring to life.
+You may make straight and curved lines according to the design you want to bring to life.